-The short term incentive plan bonus payments disclosed in this report are amounts paid in 2016 relating to performance in 2015, as 2016 performance calculations are not finalised at the date of this report.
-The Company's business performance measures for 2015 used in the determination of short term incentive plan payments were:
+The short term incentive plan bonus payments disclosed in this report are amounts paid in 2017 relating to performance in 2016, as 2017 performance calculations are not finalised at the date of this report.
+The Company's business performance measures for 2016 used in the determination of short term incentive plan payments were:

-- Safety All Injury Frequency Rate and Lost Time Injuries; - Financial net earnings and free cash flow; and - Business drummed production, cost of material milled, volume and cost of material moved and Brine Concentrator performance.
+- Safety All Injury Frequency Rate, Lost Time Injuries and measures relating to implementation of critical risk management (CRM); - Financial net earnings and free cash flow; and - Business drummed production, cost of material milled, volume and cost of material moved and Brine Concentrator performance.